eiffel-community/eiffel-remrem-generate/wiki/markdown/docker.md

 `docker run -p 8081:8080 --expose 8080 -e server.port=8080 -e logging.level.log.level.root=DEBUG -e logging.level.org.springframework.web=DEBUG -e logging.level.com.ericsson.ei=DEBUG remrem-generate`

-RabbitMq and other RemRem-Generate required components need to running and configured via application properties that is provided to the docker command above.
+RabbitMq and other RemRem-Generate required components need to be running and configured via application properties that is provided to the docker command above.
 See the application.properties file for all available/required properties:
 [application.properties](https://github.com/eiffel-community/eiffel-remrem-generate/blob/master/service/src/main/resources/application.properties)

-# Some info of all flags to this command
+# Some info of the flags to this command

 ## RemRem-Generate Spring Properties